-An erection occurs when a sequence of chemical responses in man’s body take place, most typically when he becomes aroused.
-These chemical responses enable muscle walls in the blood vessels near the penis to relax, and this process then initiates a rush of blood to penis, resulting in an erection.
+An erection occurs when a sequence of chemical responses in a man’s body take place, most typically when he becomes aroused.
+These chemical responses enable muscle walls in the blood vessels near the penis to relax, and this process then initiates a rush of blood to the penis, resulting in an erection.

 When this sequence is interrupted by circulation problems or other factors, such as diabetes or anxiety, then it can be difficult for the individual to achieve and preserve an erect penis.
 In cases where the issue persists, this is called erectile dysfunction in medical terms, but it can also be referred to as impotence.